luisamesty/orangebanktest/OrangeBookWiki/TestChallengeComments.md

     - Sping Framework, mvc, boot, data.
     - Continuos Integration (Jenkins)
     - GitHub Repository.
-I have experience as a developer based on Open Source ERP Idempiere.
+I have had experience as a developer based on Open Source ERP Idempiere.
 Particullary this ERP lacks a litle on Testing procedures, because most java plugin development is based on community developed legacy code, started on 1999 as Compiere and forked on iDempiere on 2008.